Cosmetic Consultations Available

-Acrylic dentures are dentures that are made with a plastic type of material.
+Acrylic dentures are false teeth that are made with a plastic-type of material.

-These are cast metal dentures generally considered to be the more permanent partial denture unlike acrylic partial dentures.
+These are cast metal false teeth generally considered to be the more permanent partial denture, unlike acrylic ones.

 These are clipped to the natural teeth with clasps and most importantly incorporate rests on the teeth.
 The clasps hold the denture firm and the rests stop any damaging up and down movement.

-Valplast or flexible dentures are made from a flexible plastic material which fits neatly in to your mouth and is virtually invisible.
-The plastic has almost a chameleon effect, it is so strong that the partial can be made very thin and so picks up the characteristics of the underlying tissue.
-The claps are of the same material and virtually disappear in to surrounding tissues.
+Valplast or flexible dentures are made from a flexible plastic material which fits neatly into your mouth and is virtually invisible.
+The plastic has almost a chameleon effect, it is so strong that the parts can be made very thin and so picks up the characteristics of the underlying tissue.
+The claps are of the same material and virtually disappear into surrounding tissues.

 New dentures always feel strange when first placed in your mouth.
 Several days or weeks will be required before you get accustomed to them.